tdd-ai/SimpleTokenizerAPI.jl/README.md

 ```

 ### Test API using cURL

+if you are not in the same terminal window, run: `source .env` first.

 ```bash
 curl -H "Auth-Token: "$AUTH_TOKEN -X POST -d '{"text":"this is some sentence. this is another sentence"}' http://localhost:$API_PORT/tokenize/